taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/navigation.md

 ## The Warning Screen
 <img src="./How to navigate the engine-2.png"/>

 Although not very notable, it's still important to read the message to understand why the engine doesn't feel "complete".
-And also, this state can be modified to show your own message (see <a href="./Modding The Engine/Scripting/State or Substate Scripts.md">State Scripts</a>).
+And also, this state can be modified to show your own message (see <a href="./modding/scripting/state-substate-scripts.md">State Scripts</a>).

 ## Mod Select Menu
 <img src="./How to navigate the engine.png"/>